Abjad/abjad/docs/source/literature_examples/ligeti.rst

     cell = abjad.Staff([ligeti.make_desordre_cell([1, 2, 3])])
     abjad.show(cell)

 There are two of these cells per measure.
-Notice that the cells are strictly contained within the measure (i.e., there are no cells crossing a bar line).
+Notice that the cells are strictly contained within the measure: no cell crosses a barline.
 So, the next level in the hierarchy is the measure.
-Notice that the measure sizes (the meters) change and that these changes occur independently for each staff, so that each staff carries it's own sequence of measures.
+Notice that time signatures change and that these changes occur independently for each staff.
 Thus, the staff is the next level in the hierarchy.
-Finally there's the piano staff, which is composed of the right hand and left hand staves.
+Finally there's the piano staff, which is composed of the right hand staff and the left hand staff.

-In what follows we will model this structure in this order (*cell*, measure, staff, piano staff), from bottom to top.
+In what follows we will model this structure bottom to top: cell, measure, staff, piano staff, score.

 The cell
 --------

-Before plunging into the code, observe the following characteristic of the *cell*:
+Observe the following characteristic of the cell:

 1. It is composed of two layers: the top one which is an octave "chord" and the bottom one which is a straight eighth note run.

-2. The total duration of the *cell* can vary, and is always the sum of the eight note funs.
+2. The total duration of the cell can vary, and is always the sum of the eight note funs.

 3. The eight note runs are always stem down while the octave "chord" is always